atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/how-window-functions-work.md

 ![Partitioning the steps taken running average table by weekend or weekday](https://p-0mfbvn.t4.n0.cdn.getcloudapp.com/items/WnuYR927/32d905a5-40ea-489a-948e-92097969b1cf.png)

-Looking at the data above, you can see that when used with PARTITION BY, ORDER BY creates a “running average”.
+Looking at the data above, you can see that when used with PARTITION BY, ORDER BY still creates a “running average”.
 Again, note that Window Functions do not return two new rows just displaying the average steps from during the week and on the weekend, the running average is displayed as a new column on the end of the data.

 ## Summary